TheLyngset/liftOff/README.md

 - [Contributing](#contributing)

 ## Background
+We were approached with multiple cases, and we chose to work on the case "Weather data for a safe rocket launch".
+We have worked closely with the student organization [Portal Space](https://www.portalspace.no/), catering features, design, and functionality to their needs.
 ## Screenshots

 ## Documentation
 Information on the applications architecture and further maintaining, will be found here.
 [ARCHITECTURE.md](ARCHITECTURE.md)